Arijitchkc/Arijitchkc.github.io/_tabs/research.md

 <!-- - With Prof. Supriyo Mitra -->

-In this Project, we have jointly inverted surface wave dispersion curves across Tibet, Himalayas, and Central India to obtain an Anisotropic Shear wave velocity structure.
+In this Project, we have jointly inverted Love and Rayleigh wave surface wave dispersion curves across Tibet, Himalayas, and Central India to obtain an Anisotropic Shear wave velocity structure.
 The implications of this research will be:-
 - A detailed Shear wave velocity structure, giving a detailed structure of the Indian Lithosphere beneath Tibet
 - A picture of deformation due to past tectonic processes obtained from Radial Anisotropy.
 Interpretation of Radial Anisotropy would give us a glimpse of the geodynamics of the region.
 - Reduced discrepancy between Love and Rayleigh wave, which arises in an anisotropic medium